plgd-dev/hub/docs/guide/deployment/authorization-server.md

 :::

 ### OAuth2.0 Client for UI and SDK
->Configured OAuth2.0 client is used by the mobile application or SDK to request a token used to authorize all calls they execute against the plgd API Gateways.
+>Configured OAuth2.0 client is used by the mobile application or SDK to request a token used to authorize all calls they execute against other plgd APIs.

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |